demon2009g/php-imap/README.md

 print_r($mail->getAttachments());
 ```

-### Example "Get messages in all Folders 10 minets ago"
+### Example "Get messages in all Folders for the current day"

 ```php
 // 4. argument is the directory into which attachments are to be saved: